-If you're over 50 and don't know much about taxes, you may miss out on big chances to save money.
-Taxes are necessary and can put a hole in your pocket.
+If you're over 50 and don't know much about taxes, you may miss out on big ways to reduce your tax liability and save money.
+Taxes are a part of life, and knowing a bit about tax law can help you not lose to much money to the IRS.

-But if you know how to take advantage of the many tax breaks available, you can save a lot of money.
-Don't worry – these are not any illegal tax avoidance schemes.
-They are 100% legal and even encouraged by the government.
+Learning a bit about the tax laws can help you save a good deal of money.
+Don't worry – these are not any illegal tax avoidance schemes that could get you locked in jail.
+These are 100% legal and even encouraged by the government to reduce your tax liabilities.

 In this article, we will discuss 10 of the best tax breaks people over 50 can take advantage of.
-Read on and find out how to keep more money in your pocket.
+Keep reading to learn how to pay less in taxes.

 1. Property Tax Breaks

-But how do you claim these breaks?
+But how do you claim these tax breaks on our house?
 It's pretty straightforward.
 When you prepare your annual tax return, include the amount you've paid for property taxes in your itemized deductions.

 2. Qualified Charitable Donations